 Diane Ravitch was a Research Professor of Education at New York University from 1995-2020 and is a historian of education.
 She is the Founder and President of the Network for Public Education (NPE).

-Diane Ravitch’s Blog is dianeravitch.net and has received more that 17 million hits in 30 months.
+Diane Ravitch’s Blog is dianeravitch.net and has received nearly 40 million hits.

 From 1991 to 1993, she was Assistant Secretary of Education and Counselor to Secretary of Education Lamar Alexander in the administration of President George H.W.
 Bush.
 She was responsible for the Office of Educational Research and Improvement in the U.S. Department of Education.
 As Assistant Secretary, she led the federal effort to promote the creation of voluntary state and national academic standards.

 From 1997 to 2004, she was a member of the National Assessment Governing Board, which oversees the National Assessment of Educational Progress, the federal testing program.
 She was appointed by the Clinton administration’s Secretary of Education Richard Riley in 1997 and reappointed by him in 2001.
 From 1995 until 2005, she held the Brown Chair in Education Studies at the Brookings Institution and edited Brookings Papers on Education Policy.
 She was a nonresident Senior Fellow at the Brookings Institution from 2005-2012.